ImmutableVariable/learnityourself/docs/python/05-oop/03-inheritance.md

 # Inheritance

-Inheritance is a powerful tool that allows you to create new classes built upon existing ones.
+Inheritance allows you to create new classes built upon existing ones.
 By using inheritance, you can reuse methods and attributes from a parent class, which makes your code more modular and easier to maintain.

 ## Basic Inheritance Concept